jorisroovers/gitlint/docs/configuration.md

 specific rules to be ignored as follows: ```gitlint-ignore: T1, body-hard-tab```.

 # Configuration precedence #
-Configuring gitlint happens the following order of precedence:
+gitlint configuration is applied in the following order of precedence:

 1. Commit specific config (e.g.: ```gitlint-ignore: all``` in the commit message)
 2. Commandline convenience flags (e.g.:  ```-vv```, ```--silent```, ```--ignore```)